The Green House, Sliema: Architecture

 The Green House was a two-storey building at the inter-section of two streets but is situated on one side.
 It had a vernacular design, with an asymmetric façade and a Maltese characteristic interior.

-Current status of the site
+Present building and niche

-Currently (May 2022) there is an eight-storey residential building with underground garages on the property.
-On its façade, between the balconies of the first floor, a renovated niche with the statue of the Madonna, previously located on the façade of the demolished "The Green House", was placed.
-The fact of placing a historic niche dated 1873 on the facade of a modern building was considered controversial by the inhabitants of Sliema and aroused many protests.
+Folloeing it's demolition, an eight-floors residential building with underground garages was built.
+On its façade, between the balconies of the first floor, the renovated niche with the statue of the Madonna, previously located on the façade of the demolished building, was placed.
+By placing a historic niche dated 1873 on the facade of a modern building was considered controversial by the inhabitants of Sliema and aroused many protests.